Email Marketing Tips to Help You in 2021

 - Add a link to the bottom of your email signature asking people to sign up.

-- Facebook ads or social media.
+- Facebook ads or social media, and all forms of brand advertising.

 With the new year here, now is a great time to focus on ways you can gain new subscribers.
 Investing time creating an opt-in (which can be a simple one-page list of tips) is an easy way to get new emails.